- FITS YOUR LIFESTYLE: Softcup provides 12 hours of period protection making it ideal for the busy,...

 In terms of pricing, you have to pay for convenience!
 In this case, the Flex Cup, on a per unit basis is more expensive than the SoftCup.
 However, you don’t even have to think about it because Flex Discs will just show up to your door every few months.
 There is enough in a package that you should make it through your three cycles quite easily without having to restock sooner.

 Flex Disc: Newer Materials, Updated Design

 The company says that the Flex Disc is made from newer technology and materials, and that is has an updated design.
-The materials in the Flex Cup are designed to use your body heat to form to your natural shape.
+The material in the Flex Cup is designed to use your body heat to form to your natural shape.
 In theory, this could mean fewer leaks.

 However, we find that the Soft Cup doesn’t leak either, despite the “old” materials and design.

 Flex Cup vs. SoftCup: Which One to Choose?